Build investment portfolioInvesting in the stock market

 Crash timing strategy does not work

-In a back-test for the MSCI World for the period from 1970 to 2019, financial experts have shown that the probability-weighted return of a crash timing strategy for all possible loss thresholds is between 5% and 50% lower than the return for an immediate direct investment.
+In a back-test for the MSCI World for the period from 1970 to 2019, financial experts showed that the probability-weighted return of a crash timing strategy for all possible loss thresholds is between 5% and 50% lower than the return for an immediate direct investment.
 To put it clearly: if you wait to invest the one-off amount in the stock market, you will lose money as a long-term investor.
 If you still believe that you are better off with crash timing or market timing than with an immediate direct investment, there is unfortunately a lot to suggest that you are overestimating your abilities.
 Because even most professionals fail to do this.

 Immediate direct investment” strategy: invest the lump sum directly in the stock market

 The immediate direct investment of a lump sum on the stock market is therefore the strategy with the highest expected return.
 This is logical because, according to financial theory, higher-risk asset classes generate higher returns in the long term than lower-risk asset classes.
 It therefore makes sense to invest cash that is not needed immediately.
 This is because the markets have historically been on a long-term upward trend due to technological progress, population and consumption growth.
-Backtesting has shown that this has also been the best strategy over the last 50 years if you want to invest a lump sum in the stock market.
+Backtesting has shown that this has also been the best strategy over the past 50 years if you want to invest a lump sum in the stock market.
 Why is this the best strategy?

 Falling markets are rather rare